Nuclear fuel: Molten salts

 Molten salt fuels are mixtures of actinide salts (e.g. thorium/uranium fluoride/chloride) with other salts, used in liquid form above their typical melting points of several hundred degrees C. In some molten salt-fueled reactor designs, such as the liquid fluoride thorium reactor (LFTR), this fuel salt is also the coolant; in other designs, such as the stable salt reactor, the fuel salt is contained in fuel pins and the coolant is a separate, non-radioactive salt.
-There is a further category of molten salt-cooled reactors in which the fuel is not in molten salt form, but a molten salt is used for cooling.

-Molten salt fuels were used in the LFTR known as the Molten Salt Reactor Experiment, as well as other liquid core reactor experiments.
-The liquid fuel for the molten salt reactor was a mixture of lithium, beryllium, thorium and uranium fluorides: LiF-BeF_{2}-ThF_{4}-UF_{4} (72-16-12-0.4 mol%).
+Molten salt fuels were successfully used in the Aircraft Reactor Experiment and Molten Salt Reactor Experiment (MSRE), and are currently used in the TMSR-LF1 research reactor.
+The liquid fuel for MSRE was uranium tetrafluoride dissolved in LiF-BeF_{2} mixture (FLiBe).
 It had a peak operating temperature of 705 °C in the experiment, but could have operated at much higher temperatures since the boiling point of the molten salt was in excess of 1400 °C.